German Classification of Economic Activities (WZ) - Die Klassifikation der Wirtschaftszweige

 Changes between WZ 1993 and WZ 2003

 The developments in WZ 2003 reflected changes in international standards with the movement from NACE Rev. 1 to NACE Rev. 1.1 at the European level.
 The structure of WZ 1993 was largely retained in WZ 2003.
 Except where major technical and economic changes had occurred such as with the progressive deregulation in various markets in Germany, have modifications to the structure been necessary.
 Moreover, much of WZ 2003 focused on updating and enriching the description of the activities in WZ 1993 to reflect the German economy at the turn of the century.
-It provided more detail in emerging sectors like ICT, environmental services, and professional services, reflecting the growing importance of the service economy and the internet.
+It provided more detail in emerging sectors like Information and Communications Technologies (ICT), environmental services, and professional services, reflecting the growing importance of the service economy and the internet.

 Structure of WZ 2003